jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-5/mpad2003-f25-group-5.md

 ### 3.3.
 Exploratory Data Analysis (EDA)

-I made a pivot table that shows the sum of all signers across each ward in Ottawa, along with the sum of just the ASL and QSL signers, in order to see which wards have the highest number of total signers, as well as compare the amount of ASL and QSL signers there are in each ward.
+I made a pivot table that shows the sum of all signers across each ward in Ottawa, along with the specific sum of just the ASL and QSL signers, in order to see which wards have the highest number of total signers, as well as compare the number of ASL and QSL signers there are in each ward.
 If certain wards stand out, that might suggest that the deaf community participation could indeed influence residential clustering.

 ![](signers-pivot-table-screen-capture.png)<br>
 *Figure 2: This pivot table shows the sum of all signers across each ward in Ottawa*

 After taking the pivot table and turning it into a column chart, it’s fairly easy to see how signers are distributed across wards in the city of Ottawa.
 The chart shows that signers are spread throughout the city, with totals ranging from 45 to 135 people per ward.
 The highest numbers appear in Alta-Vista, Knoxdale-Merivale, and Rideau-Vanier, while the lowest are in Capital and West Carleton-March.
-The data also shows that Ottawa is mainly ASL-dominant, with only 5 wards reporting QSL signers.
+The data also shows that Ottawa is mainly ASL-dominant, with only 5 wards reporting QSL signers and many wards having small populations of users of other Sign Languages.

 ![](signers-distribution-chart.png)<br>
 *Figure 3: This exploratory chart shows how signers are distributed throughout Ottawa*

-Through this analysis, I learned that signing populations are not evenly distributed across Ottawa and that language type (ASL vs. QSL) could potentially play a role in how communities are formed.
+Through this analysis, I learned that signing populations are not evenly distributed across Ottawa and that language type (ASL vs. QSL vs. Indigenous or other Sign Languages) could potentially play a role in how communities are formed.
 I also learned that visual tools such as pivot tables and charts make it easier to spot patterns and think critically about what might cause them.

 The potential story here is that certain wards might have stronger Deaf or signing communities, possibly because of access to community services, schools or networks that support sign language users.
-The fact that QSL is only present in 5 wards could suggest that there are localized french deaf communities, while the overall dominance of ASL points to broader accessibility and use across the city.
+The fact that QSL is only present in 5 wards could suggest that there are localized French Deaf communities, while the overall dominance of ASL points to broader accessibility and use across the city.

-For next steps, it would be useful to compare these totals to each ward’s overall population to see if the high counts actually represent larger deaf communities or just larger ward populations.
-Calculation signers per capita could reveal stronger concentration patterns.
+For next steps, it would be useful to compare these totals to each ward’s overall population to see if the high counts actually represent larger Deaf communities or just larger ward populations.
+Calculating signers per capita could reveal stronger concentration patterns.
 It may also be worth exploring demographic or geographic factors, like proximity to schools for the Deaf or community centers, to understand why certain wards have higher totals.

 ## 4. Potential Story